 Feedback from my clients has shown that my supportive and eclectic approach to therapy has helped them feel better, improve the quality of their relationships, enhance their communication skills, and overcome negative patterns of thinking and behavior.
 In addition to traditional psychotherapy, I use Cognitive Behavioral Therapy (CBT) extensively in my practice.
 Helping clients change the way they think and feel will help alter dysfunctional thought patterns and behaviors, improve their mood, and ultimately enable them to lead more productive and enjoyable lives.

 I received a certificate in CBT from Boston University.
 I enhanced my expertise in Cognitive Therapy by becoming a Certified Diplomate of the Academy of Cognitive Therapy, a world-renowned association founded by leading clinicians, educators, and researchers in the field of cognitive therapy.
 I am also a graduate of the International OCD Foundation’s Behavior Therapy Training Institute.

-In 2018 I went through the rigorous certification process of becoming a certified eating disorder specialist through the esteemed organization The International Association of Eating Disorders Professionals (IAEDP).
+In 2018 I went through the rigorous certification process of becoming a certified eating disorders specialist (CEDS) through the esteemed organization, The International Association of Eating Disorders Professionals (IAEDP).
 As an eating disorders expert, I provide evidence-based treatment to individuals suffering from disordered eating and eating disorders.